lakash22/codeassessment/README.md

 `*` Open the code assessment application in IntelliJ IDE.

-`*` Replace the accesskey and secretkey values with credentials from local instance of dynamo db in application.properties file.
+`*` Replace the accesskey and secretkey values with credentials from local instance of DynamoDB in application.properties file.

 `*` Run mvn clean install command.